Contact us — Available 24/7/365 (855) 3247-FLOOD · +1 855-324-7356

 Do not enter a fire-damaged structure without proper PPE (respirators, coveralls, heavy boots).
 Ash and soot contain heavy metals, VOCs, and carcinogens.
 Inhaling these particulates can cause severe respiratory distress, and prolonged exposure is linked to chronic health conditions.

-The Professional Restoration Timeline
+The Professional Fire Restoration Timeline

 Fire restoration is not a weekend DIY project.
 It is a phased, methodological process.